17 July 2019 by Anna Staford

 Everyone has their own unique idea of a perfect holiday.
 For some, two weeks of doing virtually nothing but laying on a beach and sipping cocktails is heaven.
 For others, the thought of doing nothing all day is their idea of hell on earth.
 After all, fun and enjoyment are subjective topics.
 Which brings us to the age old holiday dilemma of ‘package/all-inclusive holiday verses an independent trip’.
 Do you prefer to head out as part of a group and have the logistics sorted for you, or are you happier when it’s just you and your hand-crafted itinerary?

-We’ve rounded up some of the pros and cons of package/all-inclusive trips vs independent travel:
+We’ve rounded up some of the pros and cons of package/all-inclusive tours vs independent trip:

 Generally speaking, if you are heading to a popular location in a well-established tourist destination like Spain or Turkey and you are a couple or family travelling for the usual number of days 1-2 weeks, then a package deal is likely to offer you most variety and value for money.
 Especially as there’ll be fierce competition between tour operators and holiday companies.
 Whereas if you are planning your own unique route and timeframe, then an independently booked trip is probably your best bet.
 Check that whoever you book with is covered by the ATOL scheme giving you financial protection if anything goes wrong.